saltysylvi/saltysylvi.github.io/source/blog/flat1.md

 ## Reversing each word in a sentence

-In the aforementioned episode of the Array Cast, Connor brought up the problem of reversing each word in a sentence.
+In the aforementioned episode of the Array Cast, Conor brought up the problem of reversing each word in a sentence.
 He noted that in a nested approach you just split, reverse each, and join.
 Surely the flat solution is unwieldly compared to that!
 Marshall pointed out that, well no, it's pretty short.